 Forgotten Australians Coming Together Inc. (FACT) — the governing body of Tuart Place — was launched in 2007 with the aim of providing support to people who had experienced out-of-home care during childhood (‘care leavers’).

 FACT was formed by a dedicated group of care leavers led by former child migrant Laurie Humphreys JP, an ex-resident of Bindoon Orphanage.
 His dream was to provide a ‘drop-in centre’ for any care leaver who needed it.
-Laurie and his fellow care leavers knew that institutional trauma, neglect and abuse often left people with ongoing problems that requiring specialised support.
+Laurie and his fellow care leavers knew that institutional trauma, neglect and abuse often left people with ongoing problems requiring specialised support.

 In 2009, FACT merged with a group of experts in social work, law, and service management to establish FACT’s first Board of Governance.
 This Board joined with an existing support service for care leavers, CBERS Redress Service (CRS), which was operating at 24 High Street in Fremantle.